Subcontractor Totality of the Circumstances Affiliation Test In Size Appeal Litigation at SBA OHA and Appeals Can be Very Tricky

 - Typically, if the loan is already paid then your case may be stronger.

 - You might want to readjust how you select teaming partners and joint venture relationships.
-The more facts you have showing ties with another company the more risk of losing in an SBA OHA size appeal protest.
+The more facts you have showing ties with another company the more risk of losing in an SBA Office of Hearings and Appeals size appeal protest.

 In a size appeal, the Small Business Administration may find affiliation based solely on the totality of circumstances, but it must [first] find facts and explain why those facts caused it to determine one concern had the power to control the other.”
 See Size Appeal of Faison Office Products, LLC, SBA No. SIZ-4834, at 11 (2007); see also Size Appeal of Diverse Constr.
 Group, LLC, SBA SIZ-5112, at 7 (2010) (under a totality of circumstances analysis, “a review of all the factors may lead to the conclusion one business has the power to control the other and, thus, both are affiliated.”).
 See additional information about small business merger and acquisition and the present effect rule.